-In addition to the distribution to corporate and franchised stores, Sobeys provides wholesale distribution of a full range of products and services to over 8,000 retail stores and independent wholesale accounts.
-Sobeys' wholesale business is operated as Sobeys Wholesale in Atlantic Canada, Ontario and Western Canada and Sobeys Ventes en gros in Quebec, and includes a small number of "Cash & Carry" wholesale outlets in the Western and Atlantic provinces to supply certain convenience store operators.
+In addition to the distribution to corporate and franchised stores, Sobeys operates national wholesale distribution of a full range of products and services to over 5,000 convenience stores and small grocers nationally.
+Sobeys' Wholesale also operates six "Cash & Carry" outlets, five in Atlantic Canada and one in Manitoba.